-You should carefully read everything you have received of information from the organizers, there may be small details that you do not notice first time, such as how to attach the chip to your shoe – I usually get the laces in the shoe through the holes in the chip and then tie the shoe with double knot.
+You should carefully read everything you have received of information from the organizers, there may be small details that you do not notice the first time, such as how to attach the chip to your shoe – I usually get the laces in the shoe through the holes in the chip and then tie the shoe with a double knot.
 Also, find out if you want to run after a certain pace balloon runner with your expected km time.

-If you wish, you can use Schedule below as a “reminder list” for the race day.
+If you wish, you can use the Schedule below as a “reminder list” for the race day.
 Remember it is only suggestions and you can add other things to the list – use it as you want.

 |Race shoes||Water/sports drink||Sports bag/backpack|

 |Wet weather Running gear|